wamp-proto/wamp-proto/spec/basic.md

 #### GOODBYE

-Sent by a *Peer* to close WAMP session.
+Sent by a *Peer* to close a WAMP session.
 Must be echoed by the receiving *Peer*.

     [GOODBYE, Details|dict, Reason|uri]